macaihu/work-doc/english/songoficeandfire/A_Clash_of_Kings.md

  Littlefinger gestured languidly.
 "A trade envoy from Lys once observed to me that Lord Stannis must love his daughter very

 well, since he'd erected hundreds of statues of her all along the walls of Dragonstone.
-‘My lord' I had to tell him, ‘those are
+'My lord' I had to tell him, 'those are

 gargoyles.'"
 He chuckled.
 "Ser Axell might serve for Shireen's father, but in my experience, the more bizarre and shocking a